 Autism Assessments for teens and adults

 At our clinic, we provide comprehensive, evidence-based autism assessments for teens and adults seeking clarity, validation, and practical next steps.
 Whether you’ve always felt different, experience challenges with social communication, sensory sensitivities, or are exploring a late diagnosis, our thorough evaluation process is designed to understand your unique strengths and needs.
-We take a neurodiversity-affirming approach in a supportive and respectful environment, offering clear feedback and a detailed written report that can be used for school, university, or workplace accommodations.
-Our goal is not just a diagnosis, but meaningful insight—helping you build self-understanding, confidence, and direction moving forward.

-What is involved in Autism Assessment
+What is involved in Autism Assessment?

 -